 The W&M Semester in Seville program offers students the opportunity to live and study in Seville, Spain’s most beautiful city in the heart of Andalucia.
 Seville is the home of flamenco’s musical traditions, Islamic history and architecture, and renowned local festivals, such as Semana Santa and the annual feria.
-Students will attend classes at Universidad Pablo de Olavide.
+Students will attend classes at Universidad Pablo de Olavide and at Centro MundoLengua.
 UPO, established in 1997, is one of Spain’s smallest (7,000 students) and most modern universities.
 UPO houses an excellent library collection, computer access, sports facilities, gym, outdoor track and fields, and intramural sports.

-During the 18-week semester program (including the one-week orientation program prior to the start of classes), William and Mary students may earn 12-15 W&M credits in a variety of disciplines, including Spanish language and culture, the sciences, business, social sciences, and the humanities.
+During the 18-week semester program (including the one-week orientation program prior to the start of classes), William & Mary students may earn 12-15 W&M credits in a variety of disciplines, including Spanish language and culture, the sciences, business, social sciences, and the humanities.
 The intensive Spanish-language immersion program is designed for Hispanic Studies majors and also those pursuing studies in other fields but with a strong interest in political, historical, and cultural issues related to Spain and the European Union.
-Students take the majority of their courses through the UPO´s Centro de Estudios para Extranjeros, and may choose to take one of their courses in English.
+Students take the majority of their courses through the UPO's Hispanic Studies Program, and may choose to take one of their courses in English.
 Advanced Spanish students also have the option of enrolling in up to two courses from UPO's general curriculum and studying alongside local Spanish students.
 A placement exam will determine each student’s language level.